brona/iproute2mac/CONTRIBUTING.md

 The last goal is to optionally provide quality of life enhancements and convenience features to the existing `ip` commands which are meaningful to iproute2mac users.
 For example we have `ip link set en0 address random` and `ip link set en0 address factory`, which do not have equivalents in iproute2.

-**When porting features from iproute2 to iproute2mac, the general principle should be predictable and fail-safe behaviour.** Existing with "Not implemented", is preferred over dummy or made-up information being provided, or quietly dropping unimplemented options or commands.
+**When porting features from iproute2 to iproute2mac, the general principle should be predictable and fail-safe behaviour.** Exiting with "Not implemented", is preferred over dummy or made-up information being provided, or quietly dropping unimplemented options or commands.
 We shouldn't confuse our clients or create any inconsistencies.
 Practically, if the underlying Linux/macOS stacks differ too much, the script should terminate with error code rather than pretend it works or implement some hacky band aid type solution.

 ## Developer Setup
 To test your code it can be useful to create an alias with the following command in your terminal: